anvk/NMDB/README.md

 > Function to execute a query in the DB

+##### options

+**query** - query in a string format to be executed in MSSQL database
+**parseCallback** - callback which would be used upon data retreival to parse the returning recordset data
+**onError** - callback which would be used for error handling
+**onSuccess** - callback which would be executed upon data retreival

 #### call(options);

 > Function to execute a stored procedure in the DB

+##### options

+**storProcName** - name of the stored procedure to be executed
+**args** - object which consist of arguments to be passed into the stored procedure. key is argument's name and value is argument's value
+**parseCallback** - callback which would be used upon data retreival to parse the returning recordset data
+**onError** - callback which would be used for error handling
+**onSuccess** - callback which would be executed upon data retreival

 ## License
 The MIT License (MIT)